Exploring the Black Hills of South Dakota in the Winter

 Not far from Mount Rushmore is the Crazy Horse Memorial.
 The Crazy Horse Memorial remains a work in progress as the carving slowly takes shape.

-This became a work of love for Ziolkowski and his family, who continue the work on the sculpture and develop an entire cultural center surrounding the area.
+This became a work of love for Ziolkowski and his family, who continue the work on the sculpture and developed an entire cultural center surrounding the area.

 You can easily spend a couple of hours here touring all of the exhibits on the life of the Lakota and the history of the memorial.